-To your health | NevadaAppeal.com
+to your health | NevadaAppeal.com

 Thursday

-Muscle Powered Easy Hike to Mexican Ditch to Carson River Road — 8:30 a.m.
-Meet at the parking area on Buzzy's Ranch Road.
+Muscle Powered Easy Hike to Deadman's Creek Trail, Washoe State Park — 8:30-10 a.m.
+Meet at the trail head on East Lake Road or carpool from the north end of SaveMart at 8:15 am.
 Closed-toed shoes and water are required.
 Bring a friend and/or friendly dogs.
 Hats, sunscreen and walking sticks recommended.
 Muscle Powered Easy Hike program are hikes of between 2 to 4 miles in length, often with some elevation gain (no more than 500') and can be on a paved path, smooth wide trail, or single track.
 The hikes will usually be of approximately 1 1/2 duration.
-For information, visit musclepowered.org.
+All hikes can be found on the Nevada Appeal Events Calendar, the Carson Now Events calendar and at http://www.musclepowered.org/calendar.
+The Muscle Powered calendar is a public calendar and you can add it to your Google calendar by clicking on the "Google Calendar" and follow the instructions.
+For more information, visit musclepowered.org.

 Ping Pong — 9 a.m.-1 p.m., Carson City Senior Center, 911 Beverly Drive.